acbilson/chaos-content/stones/bible/hebrews.md

 Therefore, while the promise of entering his rest still stands, let us fear lest any of you should seem to have failed to reach it.

-For good news came to us just as to them, but the message they heard did not benefit them, because they were not united by faith with those who listened.
+For good news came to us just as to them, but the message they heard did not benefit them, because they were not united by faith with those who listened[19].

 For we who have believed enter that rest, as he has said,